jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

 {: {{site.data.css.tip-box}} }
 > **Tip:** I use `master` or `latest` for my project version, but any convention
 > works.
 It's also possible to have multiple versions to match the different
-> versions of your documentation.
+> versions of your docs.

 Finally, in order to easily sync translations with Zanata using the command line, you will need to install the [Zanata CLI client](http://docs.zanata.org/en/release/client/).